fantee-hub/fantee-hub/README.md

 -->

 - 🔭 Recently built my portfolio you can check it out [here](https://kunmi.netlify.app)

 - 🌱 I’m currently learning python programming language.
 I am beginning a new journey into backend development.

-- 👯 I’m looking to collaborate on projects that can help boost my skillset
+- 👯 I’m looking to collaborate on projects that can help boost my skills

 - 💬 Ask me about Javascript

 - 📫 You can reach me on [![Twitter][1.2]][1] or on [![LinkedIn][3.2]][3]

 - 😄 Pronouns: He/Him/Tobi

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I love playing guitar.
+Not really a good guitarist but the melodies that comes out from when i play the guitar can make you fall in love with me 😄.